 Michigan Porch

-Drive down Michigan Avenue in Owosso and your tires start talking — a low, even hum you don’t get on asphalt.
-That’s because you’re rolling over brick that was laid in 1906 and has stayed put for well over a century.
+Drive down Michigan Avenue in Owosso and your tires start talking — a low, even hum you do not get on asphalt.
+The street really is paved with brick.
+The surprise is that the brick under your tires is newer than it looks.

 Sources